GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 * The ⬚	 *Hierarchy* element is the root for a document
 * A __H__ *Heading* is used to define a heading text and to bring structure into a document
 * A __P__ *Paragraph* can be used to include some text paragraphs with no special semantics (e.g. prose text) a the document
+* A ✶ *Feature* and
-* A ↯ *Requirement*, as still explained above, is used to represent a textual requirement
+* a ↯ *Requirement* are, as explained above, important to describe benefits and needs of a system to develop.

 The statement *contains* is used to define the semantics for the document hierarchy.